senalbulumulle/dotfiles/README.md

 ## TODO

-- Symlink the files to dotfiles to .config and others [IN PROGRESS]
+    - Symlink the files to dotfiles to .config and others [SOMEWHAT COMPLETED]

 ## Changes